buildbotics/tpl-docs/Drawing Aids Library.md

 * S.innerVertexIncrements - S.innerVertexIncrements is only required if S.radiusOfInnerVertexes is greater than 0.
 It is a number that specifies the number of line segments that the rounded inner vertexes will be broken into.
 Larger values of S.innerVertexIncrements result in smoother cuts, but also generate larger [g-code](http:reprap.org/wiki/G-code) files.

 ####Results
-makeStar(S) will return 0 if no errors are detected and -1 if an error is detected.
-The following properties are loaded into the argument object, S depending on whether an error is detected.
+makeStar(S) will return 0 if no errors or throw an error message if an error is detected.
+The following properties are loaded into the argument object, S if no error is detected.
 * S.star - S.star is a list of points in the form of {X: x, Y: y} that form the desired star.
 S.star will remain unchanged (undefined if it hasn't been proviously set) if an error is detected.
 If no error is detected, S.star will be loaded with the resulting star.

 ####Error Messages
-If an error is detected, makeStar(S) returns -1 and throws one of the following values:
+If an error is detected, makeStar(S) throws one of the following values:
 * "STAR\_OBJECT\_ARG\_NOT\_DEFINED" - A star could not be created because no argument was provided.
 * "STAR\_INVALID\_TYPE" - A star could not be created because an argument was provided but it was not an object.
 * "OUTER\_RADIUS\_ARGUMENT\_NOT\_PROVIDED" - A star could not be created because the outer radius was not provided.